Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 Developer: Happy Labs

 Ever dreamed of owning your own mall?
-Then this game's for you.
+Then this game's for you!

 Happy Mall Story is a simulation game where you can manage your own mall by expanding it, adding more stalls upon levelling, unlocking new and cute mallgoers, as well as visit your friend's mall for references or "tips."
 You collect the coins from the stalls and use it to upgrade your mall or upgrade a stall, and use your diamonds to speed up upgrades.
 Stars collected are for "fever", which is a surprise once you play the game.

 This game is perfect for those just plain bored and looking for something they'd spend hours to.
 It's not idle, as well, and downloading this game is totally free.
+Play during your casual hours and play, watch your mall grow into something big and luxurious.

 10. Kingdom Rush Series